 Yes, the same transmission is used in FM radio, which essentially makes our RF FM headphones like a mini radio station!

 Frequency modulation (FM) works by having the modulating signal modulate the frequency of the carrier wave.
 If we were to send a simple audio sine wave, the resulting frequency modulated signal would resemble something like this:

 So the “single-frequency” carrier wave actually must operate across a range of frequencies once modulated by an audio signal.
 The receiver is designed to accept the bandwidth of the modulated carrier wave.

-To keep the variation in the carrier wave frequency low and concise, the audio signal is only amplified once it is demodulated by the headphones receiver.
+To keep the variation in the carrier wave frequency low and concise, the audio signal is only amplified once the headphones receiver demodulates it.

 Headphone audio signals are nearly always stereo.
 Fortunately, FM carrier signals may be used to carry stereo audio.
 This is done with multiplexing and demultiplexing before and after the frequency modulation process.

 Multiplexing is effectively the combination of multiple mono signals or stereo signals being combined into a single signal.

 With proper multiplexing and demultiplexing, the actual FM modulation and demodulation processes are identical in stereo and mono processes.